Skip to main content

 ProblemCauseSolution

-Tests pass locally, fail in CIEnvironment differencesCheck Node.js version, ensure CI=true is set, verify dependencies
+Tests pass locally, fail in CIEnvironment differencesCheck Node.js version, use CI-specific config

-No test output in CI logsdetailLevel: 'silent'Change to 'spec+summary+headers' for visible output
+No output in CI logsdetailLevel: 'silent'Use 'spec+summary+headers' for visible output